LukasLeppich/LiveAnnotationTool/README.md

 5. Start Simulator X recording
 6. Press ENTER to start annotation recording
 7. Switch annotation with number keys
-8. Press and hold mouse key to start an annotation
+8. Press and hold the mouse key or any keyboard key to start an annotation
-9. Release mouse key to end the annotation
+9. Release the pressed key to end the annotation
 10. Press ESC to stop recording

 ### Review annotation file